csainty/node-raven/README.md

-node-raven is a RavenDB client for Node.
+node-raven is a RavenDB client for node.js

 If you are on Windows, make sure you use the MSI installer for Node which includes npm.